 Find out 5 great ways you can soundproof your door at home.
 In today’s article, we give you the answers to all your noise problems.
-Learn how to soundproof a door today with our guide.
+And the best bit is you can do it all yourself.

 For many people, especially those that live in an apartment, the door is a weak link when it comes to soundproofing your home.
 Typical doors have hollow cores with a cardboard honeycomb, which doesn’t put up much of a fight against intruding noise.